open-telemetry/community/community-membership.md

   specification.
 - Demonstrate sound technical judgement (may be asked to step down by a technical committee member if they lose confidence of technical committee)

+Sponsors who are unable to fulfill their responsibilities (e.g. no longer have time available to commit) are expected to be moved to [emeritus](#emeritus-maintainerapprovertriager) sponsors.
+The TC may also vote to move a sponsor to emeritus.

 ### Becoming a Specification Sponsor